What is Vulnerability Scanning?

 6. Wireless Network Vulnerability Scanning

-Wireless networks can be a hotspot for attacks, such as unauthorized access & eavesdropping.
-Wireless network vulnerability scans are designed to uncover weaknesses in Wi-Fi setups, including open ports, weak encryption methods, and insecure configurations.
+Wireless networks are a common vector for unauthorized access and eavesdropping.
+This scan type uncovers weaknesses in Wi-Fi configurations, including open ports, weak encryption, and insecure setups.

 Benefits of Vulnerability Scanning